hellerve/blog/wip/The_Worst_Professional_Advice_You_Will_Ever_Get.md

 doesn’t mean they expect them to know everything.
 Take a deep breath.
 Say it with me.
 “Let me get back to you on this.”

 My wife works in healthcare.
-I have never interacted with that business but as a patient and partner of someone who works there, and I don’t want to make any sweeping indictments.
+I have never interacted with that business, but as a patient and partner of someone who works there, and I don’t want to make any sweeping indictments.
 I know, however, that some of the doctors she encounters—and, I would argue, some of the doctors each of us encounter in our lives—are so used to tell people what they think confidently that they cannot ever not be sure about something externally, even if internally they might not be so sure.
-It’s not necessarily their fault: we are used for doctors to know what’s up right away.
+It’s not necessarily their fault: we are used to doctors knowing what’s up right away.
 We project knowledge onto them, and they have to own it<sup><a href="#2">2</a></sup>.